-Kubernetes is on a steady march towards becoming the world’s commodity platform to run distributed services.
+Kubernetes is on a steady march toward becoming the world’s commodity platform to run distributed services.
 It orchestrates applications packaged as Docker containers, which makes it more versatile than platforms bound to a single technology stack.
 Despite being technologically agnostic, it offers a great deal of control, implementing different distributed patterns.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?